 The growing oil and gas conglomerate will leverage the private gateway between FIBERTOWN colocation facilities to communicate between its production systems in Houston and disaster recovery systems in Bryan/College Station.

-“The crucial requirements for Maersk Oil were finding a colocation provider with no history of downtime and the ability to help them grow with no restrictions,” said Brandon Perryman, senior vice president for FIBERTOWN.
+“The crucial requirements for Maersk Oil were finding a colocation provider with no history of downtime and the ability to help them grow with no restrictions,” said Joe Langston, vice president of operations for FIBERTOWN.

 Maersk Oil faced a common infrastructure problem, as it could no longer support multiple data centers and the growing demand for space and power.
 Colocation provides an alternative to building or updating data center capacity while ensuring the highest levels of security, power, cooling and connectivity.